Iris Folding Cards – Templates and Patterns

 Iris Folding for Kids

-My daughter is six and has really enjoyed iris folding too.
+My daughter is now eight but began iris paper folding aged six and has really enjoyed it.
 If you’ve got a child who can sustain their concentration for around half an hour this is a great activity.

 It’s also a lovely activity to share together.
 One person holding in place while the other tapes.
 Taking turns and chatting together.
 That’s how we like to do iris folding together.